ajithnn/ullekha/README.md

 ## In Development

 - [X] Add Highlight to Todos
-- [ ] Allow persistence across devices
+- [X] Allow persistence across devices
+	- Redis mode for persistence supported.
+Type ullekha --help for more information.
 - [ ] Multi-select and delete